1.2 trillion dollars. Thatâ€™s how much student loan debt the Millennial generation carries.

 And, FHA loans come with some of the lowest rates of any loan type.

 Get a rate quote while rates are low and guidelines are accommodative.
-You could be surprised at the home you qualify to buy right now.Click to see today's rates (Mar 26th, 2017)
+You could be surprised at the home you qualify to buy right now.Click to see your FHA loan eligibility (Apr 30th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 Felicia M. Law Enforcement

 The Mortgage Reports has been a valuable asset to me.
 I love that each topic is fully explained in terms that can be easily understood.
 I've learned more from this web site than from any first-time buyer education class.

 I am an aspiring homeowner and The Mortgage Reports helps me daily.
 Thank you for your excellent information.